pentagramswheel/libra/README.md

 The class which parses through user-inputted commands, as referenced in `Usage`.

 ###### Instance Variables
 1. `Random RANDOM_GENERATOR` - a random number generator for the bot.
+2. `int MAX_FS_DRAFTS` - the maximum number of Freshwater Shoals drafts.
-2. `int MAX_LP_DRAFTS` - the maximum number of LaunchPoint drafts.
+3. `int MAX_LP_DRAFTS` - the maximum number of LaunchPoint drafts.
-3. `int MAX_IO_DRAFTS` - the maximum number of Ink Odyssey drafts.
+4. `int MAX_IO_DRAFTS` - the maximum number of Ink Odyssey drafts.
+5. `TreeMap<Integer, Draft> fsDrafts` - a map of numbers/buttons to Freshwater Shoals drafts.
-4. `TreeMap<Integer, Draft> lpDrafts` - a map of numbers/buttons to LaunchPoint drafts.
+6. `TreeMap<Integer, Draft> lpDrafts` - a map of numbers/buttons to LaunchPoint drafts.
-5. `TreeMap<Integer, Draft> ioDrafts` - a map of numbers/buttons to Ink Odyssey drafts.
+7. `TreeMap<Integer, Draft> ioDrafts` - a map of numbers/buttons to Ink Odyssey drafts.
+8. `ArrayHeapMinPQ<Integer> fsQueue` - a queue of numbered Freshwater Shoals drafts.
-6. `ArrayHeapMinPQ<Integer> lpQueue` - a queue of numbered LaunchPoint drafts.
+9. `ArrayHeapMinPQ<Integer> lpQueue` - a queue of numbered LaunchPoint drafts.
-7. `ArrayHeapMinPQ<Integer> lpQueue` - a queue of numbered Ink Odyssey drafts.
+10. `ArrayHeapMinPQ<Integer> lpQueue` - a queue of numbered Ink Odyssey drafts.

 ----